ericsherman4/cpp-directX-series1/NOTES.md

 #### constexpr
 -Means constant expression.
-The value or the return value (since it can be applied to functions and constructors) is constant and where possible is computed at compule time.
+The value or the return value (since it can be applied to functions and constructors) is constant and where possible is computed at compile time.

 #### auto